OURSIP FAQs

 Both on-campus and off-campus fellows are eligible to apply for funds to cover research-related expenses (up to a maximum of $500); please consult the list of allowable expenses when preparing your itemized research budget request in the OURSIP application.

-Off-campus fellows may request supplemental funds to cover travel expenses to and from the internship host, unless the site is within 25 miles of their hometown.
-All off-campus fellows are required to submit their travel plans to the Enroll My Trip platform (link is external) and receive approval no later than one week prior to research.
+• Cover travel expenses to and from the internship host, unless the site is within 25 miles of their hometown.
+All off-campus fellows are required to submit their travel plans to the Enroll My Trip platform (link is external) and receive approval no later than one week prior to travel.

 Q. How and when will I receive my stipend?